mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ### 3.1 Adding Email Account {#adding-email-account}

 When you run your app to use the Email Connector module for the first time (and if no earlier data is present), you will see a welcome screen with an account setup wizard.
 Select **Get Started** and follow the steps to add email accounts.
-The wizard takes you through three stages to configure either your primary email account or a shared mailbox:
+The wizard takes you through three steps to configure either your primary email account or a shared mailbox:

 1. Select the authentication method that you want to use.
 You can choose either **Use Basic Credentials** or **Use Microsoft Azure AD** (OAuth 2.0).
 2. Select if you want to configure a primary mailbox or a shared mailbox.
 3. Select your desired protocols for sending and receiving emails.

-You can add and configure an email account in the Email Connector using basic authentication and OAuth 2.0 for Microsoft Azure AD accounts.
-You can also add and configure the shared mailbox using Basic and OAuth 2.0 authentication, or by using the authorization code flow or the client credentials flow.
+You can add and configure primary and shared mailboxes in the Email Connector using basic authentication or OAuth 2.0 for Microsoft Azure AD accounts.
+For OAuth authentication, you can use the authorization code flow or the client credentials flow.

-To configure OAuth 2.0 accounts, see [Creating an Account Using Microsoft Azure OAuth 2.0](#create-oauth).
+For details on how to configure OAuth 2.0 accounts, see [Creating an Account Using Microsoft Azure OAuth 2.0](#create-oauth).
 The account configuration wizard supports automatic and manual configurations for sending and receiving emails.

 {{% alert color="info" %}}
 The wizard will not allow you to configure both your primary email account and shared mailbox at the same time.
-To add both a primary and a shared mailbox, go through the wizard twice; first configure your primary account, and then configure the shared mailbox.
+To add both a primary and a shared mailbox, go through the wizard twice; first configure your primary account, then configure the shared mailbox.
 You can also choose to only configure a shared mailbox, but you will need your primary email account to configure it.
 {{% /alert %}}

 #### 3.1.1 Automatic Configuration